Skip to content

 If inorganic particles are present, you will need to filter the water before boiling it.
 You can do this using a standard coffee filter and other conventional filters.

 Time is one of the factors to take into consideration.
-You cannot put an exact figure on how long it takes to boil water.
+You cannot put an exact figure on how long it takes to boil water because of the many factors affecting its boiling point.

 Quivering